NERSC/sc24-quantum-tutorial/README.md

 * **3:30-5:00pm:** Finish the industry use case example, run a Quantum Resevoir Computing example with QuEra, and conclude the session

 ## Resources
-The slides for all the sessions are collated [here]().
+The slides for all the sessions are collated in the file [quantum-accelerated-supercomputing-sc24.pdf](quantum-accelerated-supercomputing-sc24.pdf).
 Tutorial notebooks and other resources for each session are found in the directories of this repository.